mbakeranalecta/structuredwritingbook/README.md

 To build DocBook from the SAM source files, use sam2docbook.xsl with the SAM Parser.

-The command line for the SAM Parser is:
+The command line to convert one SAM file to DocBook is:

     samparser <sam file> -o <docbook file> -x sam2docbook.xsl